jimbuckley412/Horiseon_Optimize_The_Future/README.md

 Consequence: A permanent ban from any sort of public interaction within the community.

 TESTS: <h10 id="C10">Chapter 10</h10>
-User acceptance testing to make sure that the user is able to work the website after deployment.
-API testing we can make sure that the security, reliability, and hteh efficency of the website works correctly.
-Sanity test to make sure that the fix in the code does nto interfere with the fundamental objective of the website.
+I tested the website by going to the website and checking the links and the functionality of the website.

->>>>>>> c2a0c80d2c8f338134ae6da74ada97fc9dac6c9d